25 Popular Christmas Words and What They Really Mean

 Or, if you want to be accurate about it, throw in those accents and write this traditional dessert as bûche de Noël.
 The French term translates as “Christmas log” (or rather “log of Christmas”).
 You might know the log-shaped cake better as a Yule log.
 It’s popular in such countries as France, Belgium and Switzerland.

-From The Lord of the Rings to The Legend of Zelda, elves have featured in many popular stories.
+From The Lord of the Rings to Harry Potter, elves have appeared in many popular stories.
 You’ve even got the Keebler Elves baking up delicious cookies.
 They’re just like the team of elves who make toys in Santa’s workshop.

 Before they migrated to the North Pole, elves started out as supernatural beings.
 The concept of an elf seems to have originated in Germanic folklore.
 They’re often associated with Norse mythology as well.